odcambc/GPR68_DMS_QC/README.md

 ```

 ## Citations
-This workflow, is built off of a stub analysis workflow we developed: see https://github.com/odcambc/dms_analysis_stub
+This workflow is built off of a stub analysis workflow we developed: see https://github.com/odcambc/dms_analysis_stub

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.